Basic Principles of Cello Technique

 - Bow changes

-What I propose, and many other cellists for that matter (see Cello Technique by Gerhard Matel), is a fluid (changing and adapting) technique; one that adopts different positions depending on what one is playing.
-And think of this, when using a "fluid" technique you too can give annoying answers to questions on cello technique!
+What I propose, and many other cellists for that matter (see Cello Technique by Gerhard Matel), is a dynamic (changing and adapting) technique; one that adopts different positions depending on what one is playing.
+And think of this, when using a "dynamic" technique you too can give annoying answers to questions on cello technique!

 - Do you use a low right elbow or do you raise it up?
 Yes! (but not to be overdone)